 Thursday 18th April

 The Student officers are accountable to YOU so take a look at the Student Council Minutes which detail what was discussed at every Student Council meeting.
+If there's a Student Council meeting coming up soon then the agenda will be avliable here

 If you want to submit something to council here's a handy flowchart of how it all works